thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 C++ classes allow the API owner to separately control whether the value is copyable, movable, copy-assignable, move-assignable, and destructible.
 Moreover, behavior for those operations can be customized.
-User-defined structs in Swift can't customize such operations.
-User-defined Swift classes can only customize the `deinit`, which corresponds to the destructor in C++.
-Nevertheless, this limitation only applies to user-defined Swift structs and classes.
-There are more mechanisms in the Swift object model, compiler, and runtime, that are not exposed as language features, but exist as hooks for future extension (e.g., some were added specifically for potential C++ interop), or exist to support Swift language features like resilience.
+User-defined structs in Codira can't customize such operations.
+User-defined Codira classes can only customize the `deinit`, which corresponds to the destructor in C++.
+Nevertheless, this limitation only applies to user-defined Codira structs and classes.
+There are more mechanisms in the Codira object model, compiler, and runtime, that are not exposed as language features, but exist as hooks for future extension (e.g., some were added specifically for potential C++ interop), or exist to support Codira language features like resilience.

 Let's take a look at what types look like in the compiler and runtime, and what sorts of customization hooks are available.